Flexible Spending Accounts

 - For dependent care services (child daycare), you must verify that your child is under age 13.

-- No carryover provision for Dependent Care FSA.
-The IRS “Use it or Lose it” rule applies; if you do not incur eligible expenses during the calendar year in which you were enrolled, you forfeit the funds in the subsequent year.
+- There is no carryover provision for Dependent Care FSA.
+The IRS “Use it or Lose” rule applies; if you do not incur eligible expenses during the calendar year in which you were enrolled, you forfeit the funds in the subsequent year.

 How to Submit a Claim